 This project is a continuation of Western SARE Project SW15-008, in which two field trials were established on the Southwestern Colorado Research Station (SWCRC) to evaluate various cover crop mixtures.
 These trials were continued with the aim of assessing the effect of different mixtures (varying in legume vs grass proportion, cool vs warm season species, etc.) on biomass accumulation, soil health and ecosystem services.
 Cover crop mixtures were chosen in collaboration with participating farmers, NRCS staff, and research center staff.
 Mixtures include varying proportions of legumes, grasses, brassicas, and other broadleaves.

 In Fall of 2018 a third trial was established at the SWCRC to evaluate the potential of perennial grasses and legumes for soil health restoration.
 Eight treatments were established, including a wheat fallow control and a wheat-annual cover crop treatment.
 Perennial treatments varied from dryland alfalfa (a practice already used by organic wheat farmers in the region) to mixtures of ryegrass, wheatgrass, alfalfa and sanfoin.
 The trial follows a randomized complete block design with four replicates per treatment.
 Treatments will be maintained for the remainder of the project to observe productivity, soil cover, and changes in soil quality over a three-year period.
 Due to extremely dry conditions in Fall 2018, germination was low and stand establishment was poor.
 The trial was replanted in Spring 2020 and will be evaluated again in Spring 2021 for stand establishment.

 In the Fall of 2019 an inoculant trial was planted at the SWCRC to evaluate different types of rhizobium inoculants (liquid, peat, and granular) compared to a no inoculant control.
 Additionally, this trial had a termination treatment component blocked by tillage, chemical and crimping termination methods.
-The trial used the main cover crop mixture used in the on-farm trials (see below) and was terminated in the Spring of 2020.
+The trial used the main cover crop mixture tested in the on-farm trials (see below) and was terminated in the Spring of 2020.

 On-farm trials to evaluate cover crop mixtures